FamilyTreeNow Website Has Internet ‘Freaking Out’: Social Media Draws Attention To Privacy Concerns Over Public Information

-The FamilyTreeNow website has the internet “freaking out,” according to the Business Insider.
+The FamilyTreeNow website has the internet “freaking out,” according to Business Insider.
 FamilyTreeNow is a free genealogy website, boasting “one of the largest collections of genealogy records anywhere.”
-Although, not the most popular genealogy website, FamilyTreeNow recently became more well-known, thanks to social media.
+Although not the most popular genealogy website, FamilyTreeNow recently became more well-known thanks to social media.

 Several Facebook posts this month have drawn attention to FamilyTreeNow as a dangerous website that offers up way too much readily-available personal information.
 With only a name and a location, users of FamilyTreeNow can do a quick online search and bring up what’s being called “unnerving” and “creepy” personal details.